Please log in to use this function.

 The landmark 2004 study by Evan Mills "Building Commissioning, A Golden Opportunity for Reducing Energy Costs and Greenhouse Emissions" p

-The landmark 2004 study by Evan Mills "Building Commissioning, A Golden Opportunity for Reducing Energy Costs and Greenhouse Emissions" presents an analysis of the cost/benefit of commissioning existing buildings and new construction.
-Lawrence Berkley National Laboratory updated the study with new results and findings in what is considered as the world's largest data base of commissioning cost/benefit studies for commerical buildings.
-This presentation will review the data for existing buildings and include a case study for an existing public high school commissioning project.
+The landmark 2004 study by Evan Mills "Building Commissioning, A Golden Opportunity for Reducing Energy Costs and Greenhouse Emissions" presents a study of the cost/benefit of commissioning, existing buildings and new construction.
+Lawrence Berkley National Laboratory updated the study with new results and findings resulting in what is considered as the world's largest data base of commissioning cost/benefit studies for commercial buildings.
+This presentation will review the data for existing buildings and include a case study of an existing, public, high school commissioning project.